juliettech13/aragonOSx-sdk-demo/README.md

 npm install && npm run start
 ```

 2. You want to use it as a tutorial, at which point, follow the flow below 🙂.
+You can tap into each step through going into the branches.

 ## Setup